-The Castle Brown is surrounded by a Mediterranean garden rich in flowers, rose gardens and arbors.
+The Castle Brown is surrounded by a Mediterranean garden rich in flowers, rose gardens, and arbors.
 The landscape is consistently enchanting facing the gulf until the Baffe tip.
-The room on the first floor, is covered by domes of Lombard type on the centre of which there is a big triptych and, on the right side, a Majolica stove.
+The room on the first floor is covered by domes of Lombard type in the center of which there is a big triptych and, on the right side, a Majolica stove.
 During the afternoon a small sweater or top is usually advisable when in Portofino.

-The walls of the building are home to numerous low relief sculptures and architectural furniture in marble or slate.
-In the first room there are some original pieces of furniture and architectural pieces in addition to a wall with Gothic windows.
+The walls of the building are home to numerous low-relief sculptures and architectural furniture in marble or slate.
+In the first room, there are some original pieces of furniture and architectural pieces in addition to a wall with Gothic windows.
 From there the terrace is accessible where once the artillery was held.
-The Consul Brown, from whom the castle got its name transformed this area in a wonderful garden.
+The Consul Brown, from whom the castle got its name transformed this area into a wonderful garden.
 In order to reach the floor above one must walk a stair covered in “laggioni”.

 Castle Brown Portofino